 If you need an SR-22 to get an auto insurance policy in Arizona, don't worry.
 This relatively common insurance requirement is prompted by violation such as a DUI conviction, a ticket for driving without insurance, an at-fault accident, a citation for driving with a suspended license, or collecting excessive points on your license.

-Getting cheap car insurance with a SR-22 in Arizona might not be easy, but it could be worthwhile.
+Getting cheap car insurance with a SR-22 in Arizona might not be easy, but it could be worthwhile - especially if you compare quotes from multiple companies to ensure you get the best price.
 We examined how much a SR-22 certificate typically costs in Arizona and how to go about getting one — let's take a look.

 How much does Arizona SR-22 insurance cost?